tyleryouk/00os-origin/00reaper/00OS-commands/cycle-status.md

 1. The correct implementation approach was misunderstood in initial planning
 2. Cursor rules system has specific development vs. production workflows
 3. Development in `00OS` (`.md` files) must be synced to `.cursor/rules` (`.mdc` files)
-4. Rule types (Always Applied, Description-Based, File Pattern) have specific requirements
+4. Rule types (Always, Agent Select, Auto, Manual) have specific frontmatter requirements
 5. The command verification framework needs to account for cursor rules structure
 6. Command handler must be evolved within the cursor rules context